Job Offer Guidelines for Students

 - All bonuses or other incentives are to remain in full effect for the entire duration of the offer period.

 - Students will be encouraged to contact employers directly if they have any questions or concerns about their offers, including needing more time to make their decisions.

 The UC Berkeley Career Center defines an exploding offer as any offer which does not conform with the offer guidelines listed above.
 Students should not be pressured to accept offers “on the spot” or “early,” whether this is based upon a shorter timeframe for consideration overall and/or due to any special diminishing incentives attached, e.g., tiered or expiring bonuses, reduced options for location preferences, etc. The Career Center expects all employers to refrain from such practices when recruiting Cal students and alumni.

 FAQ’s about our Job Offer Guidelines

 Other schools ask employers to give deadlines in October or November.
-Why doesn't our Career Center offer the same protection for students?
+Why doesn’t our Career Center offer the same time frame for students?

 - It’s important to note that UC Berkeley runs on the semester system, while most UCs, and many Bay Area universities run on the quarter system which begins later in the fall.

 - There has been a general shift in the marketplace toward early Fall semester recruiting, creating a more competitive landscape for employers to finalize offers.
 Under this environment, few employers are willing to conform to a specific date deadline late in Fall semester.
 They need to know how many full-time positions they’re recruiting for early in Fall semester so they can plan their recruiting strategy accordingly.
 In other words, they need to know how many and which positions they need to recruit for at the beginning of the Fall semester.